 “There’s a candle maker down the street, inside Skullington’s General Store.
 Turn left on your way out, you can’t miss it.”

 As we were turning to leave, a man appeared in an open doorway behind the counter.
 “Wait, before you go, I’d like to have a few words with you.”

 “A few words?”
 I said.

 “You’ve noticed my surveillance mirror, I see.”
 Winterborne eased himself into the armchair behind his desk.
-“It’s actually a series of mirrors that begin in the owl’s eyes … you noticed the sterling silver great horned owl clock behind the counter?
+“It’s actually a series of mirrors that begin in the owl’s eyes.
+Did you notice the great horned owl clock behind the counter?
 The image grows larger and larger as it’s transferred through a series of optics, and then displayed in life sized detail here in my office on the wall.
 It allows me to keep my eye on things in the store.”

-She made no attempt to disguise her voice, and when Winterborne heard her speaking in her normal feminine parlance, he smiled and raised his eyebrows.
+She made no attempt to disguise her voice, and when Winterborne heard her normal feminine parlance, he smiled and raised his eyebrows.
 “I recognized you as quickly as you entered the store.”

 “Recognized us?”
 I said.

-“Yes, you’re the infamous Molly Keagan and Bertram Backus … the infamous Molly Keagan disguised as the fictitious Elmo Gould that is …”
+“Yes, you’re the infamous Molly Keagan and Bertram Backus.
+The infamous Molly Keagan disguised as the fictitious Elmo Gould that is.”